Google Cloud Datastore: Query limitations

-Transactions and consistency

-Cloud Datastore supports ACID transactions for operations on entities within a single entity group.
-This enables safe updates to related data, such as parent and child entities.
-It is noted that single-entity lookups and ancestor queries are strongly consistent, however general queries across multiple entity groups offer eventual consistency.
+which supports aggregations, joins and subqueries.

 Language and API support

-Google Cloud Datastore offers RESTful interface and a gRPC API.
+Google Cloud Datastore APIs consist of a RESTful interface and a gRPC API.
 This is quite useful for developers who need to design distributed applications.
 These APIs offer direct access to Datastore's features such as transactions, queries, and entity management.
 The client libraries are built on top of these APIs and hide complex details.
 They make it easier to use different languages such as Python, Java, Go, Node.js, and C# by handling things like connection handling, retries, and serialization.
 Datastore's API is also optimized for giving high-throughput and low-latency access.
 This API also supports batch operations, ancestor queries, and strongly consistent reads within entity groups.
 With the help of such features, developers can build scalable applications without the need of handling complex database infrastructure on their own.

-Query execution

-When a user send request to Google Cloud Datastore for any database command like write (insert, update, delete) or a read (get or query), the GCP system follows a predefined sequence of steps to perform the required task while also maintaining faster performance, partitioning, and consistency.

-Write commands (put, update, delete)

-As opposed to traditional relational systems that parse SQL queries and optimize execution plans, GCP Datastore uses a NoSQL document-style architecture.
-Each entity is uniquely identified by a key composed of a kind, an identifier (or name), and optionally a parent key.